BorisKozo/extensibility.js/README.md

 (Note: sometimes minor breaking changes appear in minor versions.
 If this is a problem for your process please open an issue)

+### 0.3.2 -> 0.3.3

+* Services are built sequentially instead of in parallel adhering to the addin order

 ### 0.3.1 -> 0.3.2